-Mnuchin’s latest overture to Pelosi goes nowhere; relief talks quickly derail
+Mnuchin’s latest overture to Pelosi goes nowhere and relief talks stall again

 Wednesday’s call between Pelosi and Mnuchin was the first real contact between the two sides since Friday but did not appear to move things forward.

-Instead, the Senate appears likely to recess Thursday for the remainder of the month.
+Instead, the Senate appears likely to recess on Thursday for the remainder of the month.
 And it looks increasingly possible that there will be no new deal on coronavirus legislation until sometime in September, when an Oct.
-1 government shutdown deadline probably will force legislative discussions.
+1 government shutdown deadline will force legislative action of some kind.

-Asked Wednesday whether it was possible that there would be no deal until that deadline approached, Pelosi said: “I hope not, no. People will die.”
+Asked Wednesday if it was possible there would be no deal until that deadline approached, Pelosi said: “I hope not, no. People will die.”